About Jephias

 In 2005 I was invited to teach at a new Christian school and to pastor a church yet-to-be-planted at the school.
 When my wife, Alice, and I moved to the new school we were warmly welcomed by the community.
 After three months we started a new church at the school with three families.
 From that time on, the church grew and has become a source of light to that community.

 The year 2009 saw us moving back to teach at ZCC in Harare.
 There I not only served as a professor, but also as a sort of dean of students.
 I also led students on evangelistic outreach trips arranged by the college.
 It was during this time that I became acquainted with Emmanuel Christian Seminary through visiting professors.
 Eventually I decided to enroll in this seminary to be further equipped for my teaching and preaching ministry.
-Thus my academic work at Emmanuel began in 2014.
+Thus my academic work at Emmanuel began in 2014, and was successfully completed in 2019.
+I remained in the States fund-raising until June 2020 when I returned to my family and my home in Harare, Zimbabwe.